groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.3.11.3 =
+* FIXED NAMSPACE constant not allowed in php 5.6, changed to NAME_SPACE for backwards compatibility.

 = 1.3.11.2 =
 * ADDED New more self explanatory hook to register API endpoints for extensions.
 * ADDED NAMESPACE constant for v3 API.